osawa-naotaka/unisearch/README.en.md

 ### Preprocessing

 Preprocessing is simple: Unicode normalization (NFKC), lowercasing of alphabetic and other characters, and some normalization of Japanese.
 Stopwords and stemming are not used for inverted indexes, such as English.
+In addition, for characters (such as emojis) where one grapheme consists of multiple code points, only the first code point is extracted for the search.
 Since we aimed to be language-neutral, we did not include too many special processes, but aimed to achieve a range of search capabilities.

 In addition to the above, HybridBigramInvertedIndex removes symbols and signs and uses them as delimiters, divides by whitespace, and divides by character type (classifying languages that cannot be tokenized, such as Japanese, and those that can).
 Therefore, symbols by themselves cannot be searched, and URLs are also tokenized.
 It would be nice if there was a mechanism that could be shared across all languages, but it seems to be incomplete.
 Intl.Segmenter() can be used for Japanese and Chinese, so we are looking forward to the future.